 KEMER – UNIQUE ANTALYA BEACHES

 With three small coves that allow you to swim amongst the ancient city of Phaselis, this is our favorite of the Antalya beaches in the Kemer district.
 Only one of these coves has a shower and toilets, though.
 Unfortunately, you won’t be able to find anything here like umbrellas or sunbeds, but you can grab food and drinks in the middle cove.
-Entrance is 20 TL.
 Click here for the location.
+Number 13 on the map.

 Alacasu Cennet Bay